THE MIGHTY RAVENEL

 After I had seen as much of the pier and park as there was to see, I had a decision to make: Am I going to go try to find parking downtown this late in the day?
 Or am I finally going to do what I’ve seen so many happy Charlestonians doing as I leave town each trip: trek the Ravenel Bridge.

-I stopped in the lovely pier gift shop for a drink and something caught my eye.
+I stopped in the lovely pier gift shop to cool off and something caught my eye.
 It was a Charleston puzzle featuring the bridge that towered above us.
 I was considering adding it to my collection but didn’t want to carry it all day.
 I asked the girl behind the counter what time they closed.
 7pm tonight, she said.
-Ok, I’m gonna go for a walk and think about it, if you’re still open when I get back I’ll probably get it.

 She gave me a look that said: You’re gonna go for a 8-hour walk?